Lednerb/bilberry-hugo-theme/README.md

 4. Paste the copied text from the `index.json` file.
 5. Done.

+Also, you can read this [write-up](https://www.kiroule.com/article/automate-index-upload-to-algolia-search/) on how to automate index upload to Algolia Search if you host your Bilberry theme-based website on Netlify.

 ### Keyboard Shortcuts
 If you want to start a search on your blog simply type `s` and the search menu will open.